Svalbard Barnacle Goose

 Find out more about age assessments

-The adopted total for the population wintering on the Solway Firth in 2015/16 was 41,000 geese (the mean of four counts that were within 10% of the maximum count of 42,017, rounded up to the nearest 100).
-This represents an increase of 3,700 birds on last winter’s adopted total of 37,300 geese (Figure 1).
+The adopted total for this population wintering on the Solway Firth in 2016/17 was 41,700 geese (the mean of the maximum count of 43,425 and the two counts that were within 10% of this, rounded up to the nearest 100).
+This represents an increase of 700 birds on last winter’s adopted total of 41,000 geese (Figure 1).

-The consistency in the counts recorded between October and April, as with last winter, was perhaps due to the relatively benign conditions with the first prolonged periods of frosts not coming until February and so it was felt that the geese did not spread out across the Solway as much as usual due to food resources being largely maintained.
+The consistency in the counts recorded between late October and mid-April, as with last winter, was perhaps due to the constancy of the weather during the winter in that very few episodes of freezing conditions were recorded and so it was felt the geese did not have to spread out across the Solway as much as usual due to food resources being largely maintained by continued grass growth throughout the winter.

-This is a remarkable example of population recovery, from less than 400 birds just 70 years ago, which can be attributed to the conservation actions implemented across the length of its international flyway.
-Even so, the population remains reliant on just a handful of limited roosting sites on the Inner Solway and in that regard should still be considered as vulnerable.
+This is a remarkable example of population recovery, from less than 400 birds just 70 years ago, which can be attributed to the conservation actions implemented throughout the flyway.
+The population remains reliant on just a handful of roosting sites on the Inner Solway and in that regard should still be considered vulnerable.

 Previous annual results will be archived here.